tonyxlab/tonyxlab/README.md

 # 👋 Hi there, I'm Tony!

-Welcome to **tonyxlab** — my little corner of experiments, ideas, and innovation.
+Welcome to **TONYXLAB** — my little corner of experiments, ideas, and innovation.
 I’m a **Creative Technologist** passionate about bridging **mechatronics, AI, and digital creativity**.
 Currently, I’m exploring how **machine intelligence** can empower **smart machinery** and **language technologies**.